travigd/documentation/http-api/writing-to-a-stream.md

 ---
-title: Writing to a Stream
-section: HTTP API
-version: 4.0.2
 uid: eventstore.org/Event Store HTTP API/4.0.2/createStream
 ---
+# Writing to a Stream

 You write to a stream over HTTP using a `POST` request to the resource of the stream.
 If the stream does not exist then the stream will be implicitly created.